English ship Phoenix (1647)

-Phoenix was a fourth rate of the Kingdom of England.
+The Phoenix was a fourth rate of the Kingdom of England.
 Her initial commission was in the Parliamentary Naval Force during the English Civil War.
-During the Anglo-Dutch War she was taken by the Dutch at the Battle of Montecristo.
-She was recaptured during the Battle of Leghorn by a boat attack.
-Recommissioned she participated in the Battle of Sheveningen.
+During the First Dutch War she was taken by the Dutch at the Battle of Elba (or Montecristo), but was recaptured during the Battle of Leghorn by a boat attack.
+After being recommissioned she participated in the Battle of Scheveningen.
 She went to the Mediterranean in 1658 and remained there until wrecked in December 1664.

-Phoenix was the third named vessel since it was used for a 20-gun ship, purchased in 1545, rebuilt in 1558 and sold in 1573.
+Phoenix was the third vessel in the English Navy to bear that name, since it was first used for a 20-gun galleass, purchased in 1545, rebuilt in 1558 and sold in 1573, and then re-used for another 20-gun ship built in 1613 which lasted until 1624.